SkittlePox/signification-game/readme.md

 1. Make a conda environment with `conda create -n siggame python=3.9`
 2. Activate the environment with `conda activate siggame`
 3. Install jax.
-If you're on macOS, you can run this:
+If you're on macOS, you can run this if you are using conda:
     ```
     conda install -c conda-forge jaxlib=0.4.19
     conda install -c conda-forge jax
+    ```
+    Or you can run this if you are using mamba (better):
+    ```
+    mamba install jaxlib=0.4.19
+    mamba install jax
     ```
     Verify that it is installed correctly by running
     ```python -c 'import jax; print(jax.numpy.arange(10))'```